-Secure Boot (Security Menu)
+Secure Boot Control (Security Menu)

 Secure Boot prevents unauthorized operating systems and software from loading during the startup process.
-Secure Boot is available as a menu option if you have Windows 8 set as your operating system, and have enabled UEFI Boot (see "Boot Menu" on page 5 - 14).
+Secure Boot is available as a menu option if you have have enabled UEFI Boot (see "Boot Menu" on page 5 - 12).
 Enabling Secure Boot will bring up the Secure Boot Mode menu to enable you to configure Secure Boot as Standard (with a fixed secure boot policy), or Custom (which enables you to make changes to the Image Execution Policy and Key Management database).